BrianSemiglia/BSThreadSafeCoreDataOperationQueue/README.md

 The managed object context can be accessed from any thread.
 Accessing the context blocks the operation queue.

-This method allows for simple background saving that is thread safe.
+This approach allows for simple background saving that is thread safe.
-This method does not allow for concurrent save operations.
+This approach does not allow for concurrent save operations.

     - (void)sampleSave